There’s more than just nasty surprises lurking in your credit card’s fine print. There are also some pretty nice perks.

 Credit card companies offer protections and benefits in order to remain competitive, says Beverly Harzog, a credit card expert and author of “The Debt Escape Plan.”
 Just remember, the more perks a card provides, the more likely you are to have to pay an annual fee in order to enjoy them.

 That’s why you should make sure the card you choose has benefits you will actually use, Harzog says.

 “A savvy consumer can take advantage of all these perks and actually profit from their cards,” she says.

 Here are 6 types of credit card perks your card may offer, including some special benefits available on select credit cards.

-Here's a look at the programs -- and caveats -- offered by the major card networks when merchants will not accept a return because of a limit on the number of days after purchase allowed for returns.
+Here’s a look at the programs — and caveats — offered by the major card networks when merchants will not accept a return because of a set limit on the number of days passed purchase.